akulikovsky/DRT-python-code/Readme.txt

 under GNU public license.
 -----------------------------------------------------------

-1. To install the package, unpack the zip-file into a new directory (folder).
+1. To install the package, simply unpack the zip-file into a new directory (folder).

-2. You need python 3.6+ installed in your machine, and the following python packages: numpy 1.15+, scipy 1.2+, matplotlib 3.1.3.
+2. You need python 3.6+ installed in your machine, and the following python packages: numpy 1.15+, scipy 1.2+, matplotlib 3.1.3+.

 3. To run the test variant (DRT of Warburg finite--length impedance) open a terminal window (cmd in Windows machine) and type

     > python3 TPGrun.py

 4. To calculate DRT from your data, you have two options.